eln0ty/memory-forensics-writeup/README.md

 Solve:-

 record?
-Hmmmmmmmmmmmm...
-Did you heard about **Master file table**? never mind
+Hmmmmm...
+Did you heard about **Master file table**?
+This hold information about all files and the directories in the NNTFS system, this includes the record number.
+For more information look [here](https://docs.microsoft.com/en-us/windows/win32/fileio/master-file-table) and mftparser can do our job

 It's `mftparser` plug-in time